British Columbia: Government and politics

 The imbalance in representation in that House is apparent when considering population size.
-The six senators from BC constitute only one for every 775,000 people vs. one for every 75,000 in P.E.I. which has four senators.
+The six senators from BC constitute only one for every 775,000 people vs. one for every 75,000 in Prince Edward Island, which has four senators.
 Nova Scotia and New Brunswick have much smaller populations than BC, yet each has ten senators according to a Global News summary.
 Correcting this imbalance would require a constitutional amendment, but that is unlikely to be supported by the Atlantic provinces.

 Official symbols

 The government of British Columbia has designated several official symbols: